 Make sure your products are a fit with Pinterest’s categories.

 Pinterest uses categories to make it as easy as possible for users to find what they’re looking for through guided search, promoted pins, and suggested pins.
-To stand out on the platform, you’ll have the most success if your products fit into one of the following categories:

 Know what kinds of Visuals do the best at selling